Cupnfish/Cupnfish-log/2021/bevy experience.md

 }
 ```

-Suppose we need to write a system in which the position of each point changes according to the position of the previous entity:
+Suppose we need to write a system in which the position of each point changes in sync with the position of the previous entity:

 ```rust
 fn position(